mpsijm/chipcie-poc/content/news/registration-dapc-23.md

 The contest will take place on Saturday the 23rd of September 2023.
 The program will be posted here on a later date.

 For the contest there are two type of teams.
 First are *competing teams*, which are eligible for the contest following the ICPC rules.
-This requires all team members to be a student at the Delft Universtity of Technology and meet one of the following conditions:
+This requires all team members to be a student at the Delft Universtity of Technology and meet **at least one** of the following conditions:
 * first year of post secondary studies in 2019 or later
 * Born in 2000 or later
 * Have not completed more than 240 points of ECTS